Six degrees of separation: Facebook

 A Facebook platform application named "Six Degrees" was developed by Karl Bunyan, which calculates the degrees of separation between people.
 It had over 5.8 million users, as seen from the group's page.
 The average separation for all users of the application is 5.73 degrees, whereas the maximum degree of separation is 12.
 The application has a "Search for Connections" window to input any name of a Facebook user, to which it then shows the chain of connections.
 In June 2009, Bunyan shut down the application, presumably for issues with Facebook's caching policy; specifically, the policy prohibited the storing of friend lists for more than 24 hours; following this policy would have made the application inaccurate.
 A new version of the application became available at Six Degrees after Karl Bunyan gave permission to a group of developers led by Todd Chaffee to re-develop the application based on Facebook's revised policy on caching data.

 The initial version of the application was built at a Facebook Developers Garage London hackathon with Mark Zuckerberg in attendance.

 Yahoo!
 Research Small World Experiment has been conducting an experiment and everyone with a Facebook account can take part in it.
 According to the research page, this research has the potential of resolving the still unresolved theory of six degrees of separation.

 Facebook's data team released two papers in November 2011 which document that amongst all Facebook users at the time of research (721 million users with 69 billion friendship links) there is an average distance of 4.74.
 Probabilistic algorithms were applied on statistical metadata to verify the accuracy of the measurements.
 It was also found that 99.91% of Facebook users were interconnected, forming a large connected component.

 Facebook reported that the distance had decreased to 4.57 in February 2016, when it had 1.6 billion users (about 22% of the world population).

 LinkedIn

-The LinkedIn professional networking site operates the degree of separation one is away from a person with which he or she wishes to communicate.
-On LinkedIn, one's network is made up of 1st-degree, 2nd-degree, and 3rd-degree connections and fellow members of LinkedIn Groups.
+The LinkedIn professional networking site is structured around the degrees of separation one is away from a person with whom one wishes to communicate.
+On LinkedIn, one's network is made up of 1st-degree, 2nd-degree, and 3rd-degree connections, and fellow members of LinkedIn Groups.
 In addition, LinkedIn notifies users how many connections they and any other user have in common.